 Once you have learned the reasons, you can start monitoring your guinea pig to detect the reasons behind your guinea pig’s bald spot.

-If you suspect your guinea pig has an infection, you should consult your vet.
+You should consult your vet if you suspect your guinea pig has an infection.

 While it might not be serious, it is better to be safe than sorry.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.